Careers360 Logo

 (0, 0) (for all forms)

-Focus of the parabola
+Focus of the Parabola

 (a, 0) (1st form), (-a, 0) (2nd form), (0, a) (3rd form), (0, -a) (4th form)

-Length of latus rectum
+Length of the latus rectum

 4a (for all forms)